 While I still have a mastery of the basics, my conversational skills take a little practice.
 I’m fairly adept at asking questions in French.
 Unfortunately, that’s a double-edged sword as asking a question in French often gets you a rapid-fire answer in French – which I often can’t decipher.

-But I’ll be getting a lot of practice as French is widely spoken in French Polynesia as well.
+But I’ll be getting a lot of practice as French is also widely spoken in my next stop, French Polynesia.
 So, that’s two weeks spent with native French speakers with limited English capabilities.
 It is a challenge I hope to rise to!